"Data competence is becoming increasingly important"

 Interview: Maximilian Birle, Head of Sales & Service Telematics and Digital Services at Krone, on the increasing importance of telematics applications for commercial vehicles and the challenges this poses for manufacturers and customers.

+What is the significance of telematics in the commercial vehicle segment?
 The commercial vehicle industry was one of the first business sectors to be introduced to telematics and has had a major impact ever since.
 In the beginning, it was more about purely technical monitoring, but in the meantime, it has also become a matter of networking logistics chains.
 A commercial vehicle that is not connected to telematics cannot participate in a digital logistics chain today.
 Telematics also plays a significant role in efficient fleet management.

+Which topic is currently most important to your customers – the transport companies?
 Traditionally, our customers are haulage companies.
 Until now, they have mainly transported goods, but now they are suddenly becoming data transporters and producers.
 This is a transformation that raises many questions – from data protection to the question of who can (and may) access which data, when, where and for what purpose.
 Many medium-sized haulage companies have recognised that data competence is becoming increasingly essential for them – and this naturally also applies to Krone.
 We invest a lot of money and time to further expand our expertise in this regard.

 MAXIMILIAN BIRLE